VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Best results come from routine applications during each growing season, combined with cutting and targeted cut stump or basal treatments on surviving plants.
 Identifying persistent root crowns after initial knockdown and treating them directly improves long term success and reduces future spread.

-Agricultural properties require careful product selection and site review due to crop, soil, and livestock considerations.
+These properties require careful product selection and site review due to potential crop, soil, and livestock considerations.
 Construction and development sites may see temporary reduction from grading, but reused or imported topsoil often reintroduces kudzu roots and vines.

 Vacant land, staging areas, and future building sites can require aggressive herbicide programs before ground breaking, during construction, and after project completion.
 Without a coordinated industrial vegetation control plan, kudzu will re establish quickly and spread into finished areas.